-Plant this spruce tree in Partial to Full Sun for best results.
+Plant this tree in Partial to Full Sun for best results.

-Water frequently during the first year after planting in order to establish a healthy root system, 2-3 times per week.
-This will help to ensure its success in years to come.
+Water frequently during the first year after planting in order to establish a healthy root system, 2-3 times per week during average weather conditions.
+This will help to ensure its success in the years to come.